nakulmody/COE379L_project3/README.md

 ---

-## 📌 Project Overview
+## Project Overview
-This project explores an open-ended ML task using the **UCI Adult Income dataset**, where the goal is to predict whether an individual's income exceeds $50,000 per year.
+This project explores an open-ended ML task using the **UCI Adult Income dataset** (http://archive.ics.uci.edu/dataset/2/adult), where the goal is to predict whether an individual's income exceeds $50,000 per year.
 The project compares multiple machine learning approaches:

 - Baseline Random Forest using scikit-learn